-3. By what I’m going to call “phase of life”
+3. By what I’m going to call the “phase of life.”

 1. Audience by Common Demographic Traits

 The first way to define your audience is demographics.
 In some cases, this is the most straightforward.
-You can choose the type of person that you’re willing to work with.
+You can choose the type of person with whom you’re willing to work.
 Examples of this could be older women from 55 to the mid-70s.
 Or this could be young men from 13 to 18.
-Alternatively, this could be even more specific like male teachers in primary school teaching roles.
+Alternatively, this could be even more specific, like male teachers in primary school teaching roles.
 So we can get very specific based on things like gender, age, location in the country, or profession, those kinds of things.

-Now, people sometimes really are averse to creating an audience based on demographic because they think, Hey, you know, everyone can experience what I’m offering, and benefit from it!
+Now, people are sometimes opposed to creating an audience based on demographics because they think, Hey, you know, everyone can experience what I’m offering and benefit from it!
 That may be true.
-Demographics might not be the primary way that you choose your niche, but I would strongly suggest, choosing a demographic profile, even if it’s secondary as part of your audience, and going after it.
+Demographics might not be the primary way you choose your niche.
+Still, I would strongly suggest choosing a demographic profile, even if it’s secondary as part of your audience, and going after it.
 Why?
 Because then you are speaking to a specific type of person.

-I would go so far as to pick someone maybe among your acquaintances or your circle of friends as the kind of archetype for that type of person, someone who defines this demographic for you strongly.
-As an example, if your demographic is women ages 55 to mid-70s then I might choose my aunt who is in this age range.
-Then, I’m going to speak to that person (my aunt) each time I write a piece of marketing content for my business.
+I would go so far as to pick someone among your acquaintances or your circle of friends as the kind of archetype for that person, someone who strongly defines this demographic for you.
+For example, if your demographic is women ages 55 to mid-70s, then I might choose my aunt in this age range.
+Then, I will speak to that person (my aunt) each time I write a piece of marketing content for my business.

 So again, even if demographics aren’t the primary way you want to niche.
-I strongly recommend committing to a demographic because yes, you could speak to everyone, but you’re not going to learn as much you’re not going to be successful if you tried to do that.
-Okay so demographics are is the first way to an audience down again that can be by gender.
-By age by profession these kinds of things.
+I strongly recommend committing to a demographic because, yes, you could speak to everyone, but you’re not going to learn as much you’re not going to be successful if you try to do that.

 2. Audience by Common Challenge or Pain Point

-So this is very important and I would suggest that you spend some time thinking about this for your business.
+So this is very important, and I suggest you spend some time thinking about this for your business.

 3. Audience by Common Phase of Life

-The third way that we can claim a target audience is by “phase of life.”
-This category can be a little bit broad but it tends to echo demographics.
-An example of this type of category would be – new parents or, people who are working on a second career or who have just quit their day job.
+The third way we can claim a target audience is by “phase of life.”
+This category can be a bit broad but tends to echo demographics.
+An example of this category would be new parents or people working on a second career or who have just quit their day job.

 Again, this is a slightly broader way of going about things.
-It’s broader than defining your demographic by a specific issue, but it is still speaking to a phase of life and a set of issues, concerns, roles, and joys that come with that phase of life.
-So that’s another way to speak to your audience so when you’re thinking about your niche.
+It’s wider than defining your demographic by a specific issue, but it is still speaking to a phase of life and a set of problems, concerns, roles, and joys.
+So that’s another way to talk to your audience when you’re thinking about your niche.